SuriDevs Logo

 TokenRefreshLock.complete(newToken);

-// Retry our original request
+// Retry our original request.
+Same retry guard as above.

 error.requestOptions.headers['Authorization'] = 'Bearer $newToken';